Soho Roses

-Soho Roses were a Glam punk rock band from London.
-They emerged from the British Glam scene along with Hanoi Rocks, The Dogs D'Amour, The Babysitters and The Quireboys; gaining popularity during the late 1980s with a series of singles and an album before splitting in 1989.
+Soho Roses were a glam punk band from London.
+They emerged from the British glam scene along with Hanoi Rocks, the Dogs D'Amour, the Babysitters and the Quireboys; gaining popularity during the late 1980s with a series of singles and an album before splitting in 1989.

 Formation

 Soho Roses evolved from Post-punk Glam band The V2s, formed in 1986 by Andy ‘The Riff’ Socratous, guitarist of punk band The Dark.

 This formation rehearsed until they parted company with Mark ‘Boots’ Thomas and recruited Paul ‘Blittz’ Toombs.
 Andy ‘The Riff’ left after recording a demo.
 With the departure of Andy Riff, the band was re-named Soho Roses.
 The sound developed with Andy J. Davies’ trashy, punky, Rock n roll guitar taking centre stage, underpinned with Joolz's melodic bass playing.

 Whatever Happened To EP

-After shows on the London circuit, Soho Roses formed a self-financed record company (Trash Can Records of London) and released their debut 12” 4-track EP titled Whatever happened To.
+After shows on the London circuit, Soho Roses formed a self-financed record company (Trash Can Records of London) and released their debut 12" 4-track EP titled Whatever happened To.
 The EP was recorded and mixed in two days with engineer and producer Colin Leggett at Carlton Studios, Bedford, UK in June 1987.
 Soho Roses' attitude at the time was summed up when budget constraints forced the decision to either remix the EP or release it on pink vinyl.
 The band chose a shocking pink vinyl release (and later blue vinyl).
 The record marked their commitment to the sprit of 'Trashy, Glam' with D.I.Y, punk ethics.

 The EP bucked the trend for a 'Heavy Rock/ Metal Glam' sound, which was current at time, for a more sleazy rock 'n' roll vibe with an emphasis on catchy tunes.
 This split the British rock fraternity and brought the Soho Roses both praise and derision.
 Both of which the band revelled in.
 Although they were given enthusiastic reviews, journalists struggled to categorise them.
 In an interview with Chris Welch in Kerrang! magazine January 1988 they explain how they did not mind being called 'Glam' but because they did not lean too heavily on ballads they preferred to be called 'Trash'.

 Whatever Happened To sold out of its initial pressing and was championed by influential British rock magazines Kerrang! and Metal Hammer; receiving critical acclaim from highly regarded rock journalist Chris Welch.
 Kim Fowley, manager of The Runaways, expressed an interest in the band.
 With U.K. live performances, interviews and reviews with Sounds (Mary Anne Hobbs), Metal Hammer, Kerrang (Ray Zell), the band's popularity increased significantly in the UK Glam Rock scene.

 The band did several shows at the Marquee Club.
 On the strength of the buzz created, a follow up single "So Alone" was recorded in the spring of 1988 at Oasis Studios and Unit 3 studios in Camden and was released late summer that year.